lukemunsch/promo-sales-review/README.md

 ## Features to implement

-The amount of information could be increased and more complex functions created to bring more math; such as pulling the total value sold for each item or the most popular item a particular advisor sells.
-These were too complex for my current program and would have caused issues with the size of the terminal being able to hold all the information on one screen.
+The amount of information could be increased and more complex functions created to bring more math; such as pulling the total value sold for each item or the most popular item a particular advisor sells - These were too complex for my current program and would have caused issues with the size of the terminal being able to hold all the information on one screen.

 ## Testing